During the winter months, some people feel like their normal personalities have deserted them. They're lethargic, irritable and moody.

 These symptoms, often referred to as the winter blues, are indicators of a very real condition.
 Doctors call it seasonal affective disorder — or SAD.

 SAD describes a period of depression or low mood that's linked to a particular time of the year.
-Symptoms often begin in November and abate in the spring, says Dr. Robert G. Bota, associate professor of clinical psychiatry at UCI Health.
+Symptoms often begin in November and abate in the spring, says Dr. Rimal Bera, associate professor of clinical psychiatry at UCI Health.

 Who SAD affects

 Even people who haven't been diagnosed with a chronic mood disorder, such as major depression, can experience subtle symptoms of SAD each winter.
-Between 4 percent and 6 percent of Americans suffer from SAD while another 10 percent to 20 percent have a milder form of the condition.
+Between 4% and 6% of Americans suffer from SAD while another 10% to 20% have a milder form of the condition.